-Following graduation, Hyslop enrolled at the University of North Dakota in 1902.
+William Kenneth Hyslop was born May 19, 1885, in Inkster, North Dakota.
+He was the son of Mr. and Mrs. George Hyslop.
+The family moved to Grand Forks when he was twelve years old.
+He attended Grand Forks High School and was a member of the football team.
+Following graduation, Hyslop enrolled at the University of North Dakota (UND) in 1902.
 He was an active member of the A.D.T.
-Literary Society, played several positions on the university baseball team, and was Junior Class President.
+Literary Society, played several positions on the baseball team, and was Junior Class president.
 He was also a founding member of the Bungaloo Club, which became the Beta Zeta Chapter of Sigma Chi in 1909.
-He graduated from UND on June 14, 1906 with a Bachelor of Arts degree from the College of Arts.
+He graduated from UND June 14, 1906, with a B.A. degree from the College of Arts.

-Hyslop was a generous contributor to the University of North Dakota.
-In January 1980, he gifted to the University over 4,100 acres of land in the Red River Valley appraised at $5.2 million.
-Previous gifts included over $153,000 in corporate stock, as well as 2,000 acres of land in the United States and Canada.
+Hyslop was a generous contributor to UND.
+In January 1980, he gifted over 4,100 acres of land in the Red River Valley appraised at $5.2 million.
+Previous gifts included more than $153,000 in corporate stock, as well as 2,000 acres of land in the United States and Canada.
 Hyslop was honored by the UND Alumni Association in 1959 with a Distinguished Service Citation.

 Hyslop died May 30, 1981, in Racine, Wisconsin.
 Upon his death, UND was the beneficiary of an additional two million dollars.
 The UND Fieldhouse and its impending addition were named in Hyslop's honor July 17, 1981.